Legislation

 alternative disciplinary procedures contained in a collective bargaining

-agreement covering his or her terms and conditions of employment that
+agreement covering such person's terms and conditions of employment that

 becomes effective on or after September first, nineteen hundred